Ulnar Styloid Fracture

 • Ultrasound: Ultrasound can be used to assess soft tissue structures and may be helpful in evaluating ligament injuries around the ulnar styloid.
 It is a dynamic assessment which allows for the evaluation of wrist movement and stability in real-time.

-The doctor will also consider other potential causes of wrist pain, such as ligament sprains, TFCC tears, or other types of wrist fractures e.g. distal radius fracture, to ensure an accurate diagnosis.
+The doctor will also consider other potential causes of wrist pain, such as ligament sprains, TFCC tears, or other types of wrist fractures e.g. distal radius fracture such as a Smith's fracture, to ensure an accurate diagnosis.

 #CommissionsEarned from Amazon on qualifying purchases